cert-manager/website/content/en/docs/configuration/externalloadbalancer.md

 When using HTTP(s) protocols for your Load Balancer, it can intercept the challenge URL to replace the response's verification hash with their hash.

-In this case, Cert-Manager will fail `did not get expected response when querying endpoint, expected 'xxxx' but got: yyyy (truncated)`.
+In this case, cert-manager will fail `did not get expected response when querying endpoint, expected 'xxxx' but got: yyyy (truncated)`.

 This kind of error can be thrown for multiple reasons.
 This case shows a correctly formated response, but not the expected one.
 In the case of OVH host, the HTTP requests replaced the reponse with OVH's Let's Encrpyt code and provoked this error.